microsoft/binskim/docs/UserGuide.md

 | **BA2013** | `InitializeStackProtection` | Scans PDB for /GS feature function name |
 | **BA2014** | `DoNotDisableStackProtectionForFunctions` | `IDiaSymbol::get_isSafeBuffers` value for all binary functions |
 | **BA2024** | `EnableSpectreMitigations` | Compiler version of all linked object modules |

+#### --local-symbol-directories

+The `--local-symbol-directories` argument configures a set of semicolon-delimited local directory paths that will be examined when attempting to locate PDBs.
+Provide this argument when your build system redirects PDB production to an alternate location (rather than emitting them alongside their matching binary).

 #### -o, --output